rebelsky/csc151/handouts/faq.md

 > labs) I use a form of XML called Docbook.
 But Docbook is wordy, so
 > for other pages (e.g., the daily outlines and eboards), I use
 > Markdown.
 I also have a bunch of scripts to help with all of this.
-> You can find the scripts and source code on github._
+> You can find the scripts and source code on GitHub._

 About the Course
 ----------------